Nilhcem/nilhcem.github.io/_posts/2017-12-20-reverse-engineer-simple-bluetooth-devices.md

 To answer that question, we will intercept Bluetooth packets, and use the official Android application to control the candle colors.

 Android, since 4.4 (KitKat) has a really convenient Developer Option, name "Bluetooth HCI snoop log", which will sniff Bluetooth HCI (Host Controller Interface) packets, and save those in the `/sdcard/Android/data/btsnoop_hci.log` file of the device.
+(In some devices, the file is located in `/sdcard/btsnoop_hci.log`).

 ![pic04_devoption]